JosuaKrause/redipy/README.md

-4. If the lua behavior needs to be changed to provide a better feel you can monkeypatch the function call in `redipy.redis.lua.LuaFnHook.adjust_redis_fn` by either directly changing the returned expr for the execution graph or using a lua helper function via `redipy.redis.lua.HELPER_FNS`.
+4. If the lua behavior needs to be changed to provide a better feel you can monkeypatch the function call in `redipy.redis.lua.LuaFnHook.adjust_redis_fn` by either directly changing the returned expr for the execution graph or using a lua helper function via adding a class to `redipy.redis.helpers`.
 5. Next, add and implement the functionality in `redipy.memory.state.Machine` and add the appropriate redirects in `redipy.memory.rt.LocalRuntime` and `redipy.memory.rt.LocalPipeline`.